hatsumatsu/m/README.md

 ##### `this.selector( role )`

-Returns an attribute selector based on the module's name and the passed role.
+Returns an attribute selector based on the module’s name and the provided role.
 `this.selector( 'content' )` returns `[data-MyModule-role="content"]`

 ##### `destroy()`